28 Nov 2010

 There's lots of excitement with lions, a long desert walk, plots against various people, and more, making it a difficult book to put down even though I remembered - basically- what happened.
 I'd also forgotten entirely how Lewis's wonderful writing make this an excellent story.

-Although the book takes place in another world, with talking animals, and - later on - a few fauns, centaurs and so on, the fantasy element is low key; it can be read simply as an adventure story.
-Naturally, given the author, there are several Christian allusions, but they're low-key enough to be ignored or unnoticed by those who are not interested in Christian things.
+Although the book takes place in another world, with talking animals, and - later on - a few fauns, centaurs and so on, the fantasy element is low key.
+It can be read simply as an adventure story.
+Naturally, given the author, there are several Christian allusions, but they're also low-key enough to be ignored or unnoticed by those who are not interested in Christian things.

-Suitable for children of any age - originally intended for those of between about eight and twelve, but it's an excellent 'crossover' book that appeals to teenagers and adults too.
+Suitable for children of any age.
+These books were originally intended for those of between about eight and twelve, but this is an excellent 'crossover' book that appeals to teenagers and adults too.
 It could be read aloud to a less confident younger reader, although a very sensitive child might find it a bit scary in places.

 Definitely recommended.
 Written in 1954, and continually in print, published in many different editions around the world.